Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Quade Winter (Tenor)

-The American composer, tenor, musical restorer and translator, Quade Winter, is the son of Melvin Winter, a car dealer, and Margaret Winter, a housewife.
-He graduated from the University of Oregon (1975) with degrees in theater and music.
+The American composer, tenor, musical restorer and translator, Edward Quade Winter, was the son of Melvin Winter, a car dealer, and Margaret Winter, a housewife.
+Early in life his family referred to him as Quade and the name stuck all through his life.
+He graduated from the University of Oregon in 1978 with degrees in theater and music.
 He began a musical theatre career but soon turned to classical music.
 He graduated from the Merola Opera Program in 1980.
 While there, he sang with San Francisco Opera.

 In 1996, Quade Winter's first opera score, replacing Arthur Sullivan's lost score to Thespis, was given its world premiere by the Ohio Light Opera.
 His second score, The Carp, replacing Alfred Cellier's lost score, was requested in 1998 by The Gilbert and Sullivan Archive for its Web Opera series.
 It is considered to be the first opera ever to be composed expressley for the Internet.
 It was orchestrated and performed by the Ohio Light Opera in 1999.